Installing and Configuring the Cluster Package

 Prerequisites

 >The Luna Network HSM 7 must be configured and accessible over the network.
+All members of a cluster must be able to communicate bi-directionally with all other members.
+Refer to Configuring IP and Network Parameters.

 >If you are setting up a cluster on a multifactor quorum-authenticated HSM, you require a local or remote Luna PED.
 Refer to Multifactor Quorum Authentication for setup procedures.